hawkeyesec/scanner-cli/README.md

   - Designed to be entirely extensible by just adding new modules with the correct signature to [lib/modules](lib/modules)
   - Modules return results via a common interface, which permits consolidated reporting and artefact generation
-  - Should be easy to run, be it via NPM, or Docker, on your Host, or in a CI Server
+  - Should be very easy to run regardless of the type of project that you're scanning

-# Hosted/SaaS version now available!
+# Hosted/SaaS version
-By all means continue to use this CLI to get scans in your pipeline, but now you can use [this hosted version](https://hawkeye.website/) to get scanning _even faster!_.
+The best used of Hawkeye is [in your pipeline](https://github.com/Stono/hawkeye#as-part-of-your-gocd-pipeline).
+However, you now you can use [this hosted version](https://hawkeye.website/) to get scanning _even faster!_.
 Some of the benefits of the hosted version are:

   - Free (obviously)
   - Links to GitHub and scans both Public and Private repositories